voxel51/fiftyone-brain/production/marketing/README.md

 Tools for generating marketing material across the FiftyOne project.

-This provides information on generating repeatable marketing material backed by the code.
-Things like graphs, screen-shots, etc. This is in `fiftyone-brain` instead of `fiftyone` because it may reference experiment details with proprietary information that only exists in the brain.
+This provides information on generating repeatable marketing material (graphs, screenshots, etc) backed by code.

+This is in `fiftyone-brain` instead of `fiftyone` because it may reference experiment details with proprietary information that only exists in the brain.

 ## Scripts

+-   `./shot_bdd_detections.py`: snaps a screenshot of some BDD object detections loaded in the dashboard

--   `./shot_neardups.py` snaps the near-duplicates output from CIFAR-10
+-   `./shot_neardups.py` snaps a screenshot of the near-duplicates output from CIFAR-10

 ## Copyright